 One of the main objects considered in this paper is the class of simplicial polytopes.
 A polytope $P \subset \mathbb{R}^d$ is the convex hull of finitely many points in \mathbb{R}^d .
 A (proper) face of P is the intersection of P with a supporting hyperplane of P. The dimension of P is defined as the dimension of the affine hull of P, and we say that P is a d-polytope if the dimension of P is d.
 All (proper) faces of a d-polytope are by themselves (smaller-dimensional) polytopes.
-We refer to 0-faces as v-polytope as v-polytope as v-polytope v-pol
+We refer to 0-faces as v-polytope as e-faces as e-faces as e-faces as e-faces as e-faces.
+A polytope P is a (geometric) e-faces as e-faces of e-faces are affinely independent.
+A polytope e-faces if all facets of e-faces are simplices.

 Related to simplicial polytopes is the notion of simplicial complexes.
 An (abstract) simplicial complex Δ with (a finite) vertex set $V = V(\Delta)$ is a collection of subsets of V that is closed under inclusion and contains all singletons.
 The elements of Δ are faces.
 We say that $F \in \Delta$ is a face of dimension i or an i-face if |F| = i + 1.
 The dimension of Δ is the maximum dimension of faces of Δ .
 As in the case of polytopes, 0-faces are called vertices, 1-faces are edges, and maximal under inclusion faces are facets.
-For brevity, when referring to vertices and edges, we usually write v and v instead of v and v, respectively.
+For brevity, when referring to vertices and edges, we usually write v and uv instead of $\{v\}$ and $\{u,v\}$, respectively.

 A subset F of V is a missing face of Δ if F is not a face of Δ but all proper subsets of F are faces of Δ ; we say that a missing face has dimension i if |F| = i + 1.
-If Δ is (d - 1)-dimensional, then the missing faces of Δ of dimension d-1 are often called missing facets.
+If Δ is (d - 1)-dimensional, then the missing faces of Δ of dimension d - 1 are often called missing facets.
 It is worth remarking that the collection of all missing faces of Δ together with $V(\Delta)$ uniquely determines Δ .